Want to share a May Day tradition that will make someone smile?

 May Day is part of America's European heritage.
 It stems back to Rome and their annual Festival of Flora.
 This celebration of the summer solstice--and the new growing season--was a time of joy and hope after a long winter.

-The way people celebrate has evolved over time to include Maypole dancing, electing a May Queen and King for your town and going a-Maying
+The way people celebrate has evolved over time to include Maypole dancing, electing a May Queen and King for your town and going a-Maying.

-But is got up, and gone to bring in May."
+"There's not a budding boy or girl this day, But is got up, and gone to bring in May."
+From a poem by 17th-century English poet, Robert Herrick. |

 Historically, when people would go a-Maying, they'd head out to the woods and fields to pick flowers, herbs, greens, sprigs and twigs, and collect them into baskets.
 Then they'd decorate their houses and the houses of their friends and neighbors with their literal "gathering of spring."